-To: TFFR Board

-From u e
+RE: Annual Affirmation of Code of Conduct Policy

+The TFFR Board Members' Code of Conduct and Ethics Policy, which is attached to this memorandum, details the Code of Ethical Responsibility for the TFFR Board.
+Item #11 of this policy indicates that each Board Member is required to reaffirm their understanding of this policy annually and disclose any conflicts of interest.
+Therefore, please read and sign the statement below to comply with this requirement.

+"I have read and understand TFFR Board Members' Code of Conduct and Ethics Policy.
+I have disclosed any conflicts of interest as required by this policy."

+Name (printed)

+Signature

 Date

-RE: Annual Affirmation of Code of Conduct Policy

-mem policy annu belov "I hau disclo TFFR Board Members' Code of Conduct and Ethics Policy, which is attached to this orandum, details the Code of Ethical Responsibility for the TFFR Board.
-Item #11 of this y indicates that each Board Member is required to reaffirm their understanding of this policy ally and disclose any conflicts of interest.
-Therefore, please read and sign the statement of the comply with this requirement.
-We read and understand TFFR Board Members' Code of Conduct and Ethics Policy.
-I have used any conflicts of interest as required by this policy" Temperature (printed)

-Signa ature

-Date .

-Detai il of any conflicts of interest (if any):
+Detail of any conflicts of interest (if any):